Gassandrid/ewan.my/content/Thoughts/Choosing my perfect 3d printer.md

 ---

-In the end, while I will always be one for open source nature, I decided to go with **Bambu Lab**,
+In the end, while I will always be one for open source nature, I decided to go with **Bambu Lab**, more specifically, the P1S.

+I need a tool, and it seems like the best choice.
+Looking forward to printing!